-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Best in full sun.
-Prefers fertile soils, but tolerates a wide range of soil conditions.
-Intolerant of air pollutants such as ozone and sulfur dioxide.
+Easily grown in average, medium moisture, well-drained soil in full sun.
+Prefers full sun, fertile soils and cool, humid climates.
+Tolerant of a wide range of soil conditions.
+Intolerant of many air pollutants such as sulfur dioxide and ozone.

 This dwarf eastern white pine is effective in rock gardens, as part of a foundation planting or in a shrub border foreground.
 A good specimen.